pandmi/underpacicus/README.md

 To make this program run:

-- in the script **Campaigns_monitoring_report.ipynb** replace 'xxx' placeholders by your Looker API and T1 API credentials in the beginning, adjust mail addresses
+- in the script **Campaigns_monitoring_report.ipynb** replace 'xxx' placeholders by your Looker API and T1 API credentials in the beginning, adjust mail addresses at the end
 - install the custom created 'scripticus'-package via git:  !pip install --upgrade git+https://github.com/pandmi/scripticus.git
 - run the script, aprox. execution time 5-15 mins, depends on the account size

 # output